matrix-org/matrix-spec-proposals/proposals/3901-deleting-state.md

 ### Proposal
 ### Potential issues

+Homeservers cannot impersonate users from other homeservers, so no one homeserver can copy the required state.

 TODO: this could cause too much state to be copied, or bad or abusive state to be copied.